-MemoryTypeConflictException when the specified base does not point to memory that matches the requested type, or when type specifies incompatible memory attributes.
+Memory Type Conflict Exception when the specified base does not point to memory that matches the requested type, or when type specifies incompatible memory attributes.

-MemoryInUseException when the specified memory is already in use.
 IllegalAssignmentError when storing logic in this would violate the assignment rules.

 LTPhysicalMemory(Object, SizeEstimator, Runnable)